Michael-Aurilia/Verazzano-Capstone/README.md

 # Verazzano-Capstone

 This is my capstone project for the Verazzano Honors program.
-The code is currently still just text based and a WIP but here is how to run the program if you want to test the current version:
+The code is a text based 6v6 Pokemon battle against a smart Computer Player that targets your Pokemon's weaknesses.
+Here is how to run the program if you want to play:

 1.)
 Download each of the included code files
 2.)
 Download a program to run java files